-The Board of Directors ("BOD") of RHB Bank set strategic 1) ESG Strategy and Transformation Journey of Financial direction and priorities, and has ultimate oversight of the Group's Sustainability and climate-related agenda, which includes 2) Managing Climate Change addressing the risks and opportunities related to it.
-The Board comprises individuals with diverse background and experience, The Board was also presented with and approved the following: who will be able to contribute to the Group's Sustainability and climate action agenda.
+The Board of Directors ("BOD") of RHB Bank set strategic direction and priorities, and has ultimate oversight of the Group's Sustainability and climate-related agenda, which includes addressing the risks and opportunities related to it.
+The Board comprises individuals with diverse background and experience, who will be able to contribute to the Group's Sustainability and climate action agenda.

-In FY2021, the Board of Directors received two updates on the 2) The Group's Climate Action Programme ("GCAP") Group's Sustainability and Climate Agenda key achievements, which include actions and processes that have been put in place to manage risks and opportunities related to climate change.
+In FY2021, the Board of Directors received two updates on the Group's Sustainability and Climate Agenda key achievements, which include actions and processes that have been put in place to manage risks and opportunities related to climate change.
 The BOD and Board Risk Committee also received update on BNM Climate Change and Principle Based Taxonomy as well as the disclosure requirement of the TCFD.

-In the fourth quarter of 2021, a Board ESG/Sustainability Offsite agenda were presented and discussed at the GSC: was held, where a sharing session with the Board was conducted, which included:
+In the fourth quarter of 2021, a Board ESG/Sustainability Offsite was held, where a sharing session with the Board was conducted, which included: